esc/memex_plr_/README.md

 readily available).
 I initiated this as a way to retain and organize both the material I read about this topic and any mental associations that arise so as to retain the knowledge encased and act as a refresher of important learnings.
-Think of it like a retro-futuristic type of lab-journal.
+Think of it like a retro-futuristic type of lab-journal with a knowledge-base.

 ## Memex